techidaily/site-review-topics/source/_posts/recover-your-contacts-after-g42-5g-has-been-deleted-by-fonelab-android-recover-contacts.md

 <div class="atpl-post-description-part-3">
 <div class="tpl-content-sub-paragraph-content">
   <p>
-    To restore contacts from Nokia G42 5G ,you need to download this free <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" target="_blank" rel="noopener"><strong>Android Data Recovery</strong></a> to restore Android data without backup, which covers how to recover deleted contacts on Nokia G42 5G , and how to restore photos, videos from Nokia G42 5G device after rooting.
+    To restore contacts from Nokia G42 5G ,you need to download this free <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" ><strong>Android Data Recovery</strong></a> to restore Android data without backup, which covers how to recover deleted contacts on Nokia G42 5G , and how to restore photos, videos from Nokia G42 5G device after rooting.
   </p>
 </div>

 <div class="tpl-content-sub-paragraph-content">
   <p>
-    <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" target="_blank" rel="noopener"><strong>Android Data Recovery</strong></a> not only can help you to recover lost contacts from Nokia G42 5G , Nokia G42 5G memory card or SIM Card, but also allows you restore text messages, photos, videos and other lost data on Android device, this data recovery for Android works well with Samsung, HTC, Motorola, LG, Sony and more other Android devices.
+    <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" ><strong>Android Data Recovery</strong></a> not only can help you to recover lost contacts from Nokia G42 5G , Nokia G42 5G memory card or SIM Card, but also allows you restore text messages, photos, videos and other lost data on Android device, this data recovery for Android works well with Samsung, HTC, Motorola, LG, Sony and more other Android devices.
   </p>
 </div>
 </div>